 - 1) Identify project site.
-Identify a final project site within the homestead community ensuring that the location does not interfere with future homestead development. - 2) Secure initial land disposition.
+Identify a final project site within the homestead region ensuring that the location does not interfere with future homestead development. - 2) Secure initial land disposition.
 Work with DHHL Land Management Division and other applicable parties to develop an agreed-upon land use disposition for initial due diligence studies of the site, including preliminary site assessment research such environmental survey, archaeological review, etc. - 3) Site Plan & Environmental Assessment.
 Prepare due diligence studies for the project site including a site plan and an environmental assessment in compliance with HRS Chapters 343 and 6E. - 4) Secure a Long-term Land Disposition.
 The Hawaiian Homes Commission will review the Final EA, issue a Finding of No Significant Impact, and approve the license or lease.

 - 5) Permitting and Entitlements.
-Secure all necessary permits and approvals as determined by DHHL in consultation with the appropriate agencies.

-- 6) Site Preparation and Construction.
+Secure all necessary permits and approvals as determined by DHHL in consultation with the appropriate agencies. - 6) Site Preparation and Construction.
 Clear brush and implement Best Management Practices (BMP's) and mitigation measures as outlined in the Final EA during site preparation and construction.
-Construction phases include:

-- a) Build HTAI Training HUB

-- b) Build Materials HUB

-- c) Build Native Hawaiian Kau Hale Dormitories (males and female)

-- d) Build Mahi'ai HUB

-- e) Lumber Mill and Materials Yard

-- 7) Operations and Maintenance.
-Following the completion of the HTAI Training HUB, it will be a fully functioning trades learning facility and campus, offering both high school and college credits.

-- 8) Monitoring and Reporting.
+Construction phases include: - a) Build HTAI Training HUB - b) Build Materials HUB - c) Build Native Hawaiian Kauhale Dormitories (males and female) - d) Build Mahi'ai HUB - e) Set up Lumber Mill and Materials Yard - 7) Operations and Maintenance.
+Following the completion of the HTAI Training HUB, thew project will be a fully functioning trades learning facility and campus, offering both high school and college credits. - 8) Monitoring and Reporting.
+To be negotiated with the DHHL Land Management Division and Hawaiian Homes Commission.